Agave Desmettiana (a-GAH-vee de-smet-ee-AY-na), the smooth Agave, is a succulent shrub member of the Agave plant family.

 The leaves grow in a rosette pattern and a dark shade of green with star-shaped stems.

-They’re generally smooth textured but are known to have tiny feet or spines along the edges.
+They’re generally smoothly textured but are known to have tiny feet or spines along the edges.

-The leaves thin out towards the edge, curving at the tip that is a lighter shade of red, giving the plant a gorgeous tint.
+The leaves thin out towards the edge, curving at the tip of a lighter shade of red, giving the plant a gorgeous tint.

 Smooth century agaves take a very long time to flower in spring to early summer and only do so once in their lifetime.

 But when it does, it will produce 1.5” long pale yellow flowers.
 These flowers sit on a flowering stalk reaching 8’ to 10’ feet tall.

 It can sometimes produce ‘bulbs’ which add more character to the plant’s appearance.

 The blooming process of smooth agave can take a long time, sometimes going up to several months.

 The flowers at the base of the flower stalk will open up first, followed by the ones higher up.

 Light and Temperature

 This is a light-loving plant that can tolerate the full sun but thrives in filtered, slightly shaded light.

-It’s not a very cold tolerant plant, is sensitive to frost, preferring arid environments instead.
+It’s not a very cold-tolerant plant and is sensitive to frost, preferring arid environments instead.

 In the winter months, it is best brought indoors if the temperature is expected to drop below 27° degrees Fahrenheit.